Michael Nyqvist: Career

 Nyqvist's first major role was as police officer John Banck in the first set of Beck TV series in 1997.
 His first big breakthrough came in 2000 with the film Together directed by Lukas Moodysson.
 The movie achieved great international success and earned Nyqvist his first Guldbagge Award nomination for Best Actor in a Supporting Role for his portrayal of a misguided husband with anger issues.
 He later played the leading man in the Swedish romantic comedy Grabben i graven bredvid for which he won a Guldbagge Award for Best Actor in Leading Role.

 In 2004, he played the lead role in As It Is in Heaven as Daniel Daréus, a conductor and musician.
 As It Is in Heaven was nominated for an Academy Award for Best Foreign Film.
 In 2006, he starred in Suddenly where Nyqvist plays Lasse – a man who must come to terms with the sudden loss of his wife and son.
 In the 2007 film The Black Pimpernel, Nyqvist portrays Swedish ambassador to Chile, Harald Edelstam, who helped many people flee execution by dictator Augusto Pinochet during and after the 1973 Chilean coup d'état.

-Nyqvist garnered international attention starring as Mikael Blomkvist in The Girl with the Dragon Tattoo (Swedish title: Män som hatar kvinnor), The Girl Who Played with Fire (Swedish title: Flickan som lekte med elden), and The Girl Who Kicked the Hornets' Nest (Swedish title: Luftslottet som sprängdes).
+Nyqvist received international attention starring as Mikael Blomkvist in The Girl with the Dragon Tattoo (Swedish title: Män som hatar kvinnor), The Girl Who Played with Fire (Swedish title: Flickan som lekte med elden), and The Girl Who Kicked the Hornets' Nest (Swedish title: Luftslottet som sprängdes).
 These films were adapted from the Millennium series of novels by Stieg Larsson.

 He starred as a terrorist in the 2011 film, Abduction, directed by John Singleton.
 He was also part of the permanent ensemble at the Swedish Royal Dramatic Theatre.
 Nyqvist appeared in the 2011 action thriller Mission: Impossible – Ghost Protocol, the fourth film of the series.
 In the film, Nyqvist portrays a madman code-named 'Cobalt', who wants to instigate a global war between Russia and the United States because he believes a war will restore ecological balance to the planet.
 In 2014, he appeared in John Wick as a New York Russian mob boss who is forced to protect his son from a legendary hit man played by Keanu Reeves.
 In one of Nyqvist's final roles, he starred as Russian captain Sergei Andropov, one of only three survivors of a sabotaged submarine in Hunter Killer.
 The movie was released posthumously on 26 October 2018.
 He is interviewed on the DVD and Blu-ray releases; in the section on the production of the movie.